-Module PSI-ProjectCAD-M Project Complex Attacks and Defenses 9 ECTS / 270 h Project Complex Attacks and Defenses
+Module PSI-ProjectCAD-M Project Complex Attacks and Defenses

+Project Complex Attacks and Defenses

 Breaking into information systems is exciting, but impractical due to ethical and legal concerns.
 However, offensive competences and adversarial thinking are essential to build secure systems.
 In this project students will get the opportunity to acquire practical security skills in a dedicated training environment.